Dozens of intersex individuals and allies chanted “Change our hearts, not our parts” at an Intersex Awareness Day rally Saturday.

 According to Human Rights Watch, 1 in 2,000 babies is recommended surgical intervention to make the body appear more in line with gender binary expectations.
-Weigal, who is intersex, said she struggled to conform to society’s rigid gender binary.
+Weigel, who is intersex, said she struggled to conform to society’s rigid gender binary.

-Weigal, who was born with XY chromosomesand is phenotypically female, said she also underwent nonconsensual removal of her reproductive organs when she was an infant.
+Weigel, who was born with XY chromosomesand is phenotypically female, said she also underwent nonconsensual removal of her reproductive organs when she was an infant.

 “It’s our duty as students to be there for as many people as we can, especially those who are marginalized,” Asis said.

-Weigal said doctors often classify intersex identity as a “disorder” and lack legitimate medical reason for surgery besides coordinating biology to gender appearance.
+Weigel said doctors often classify intersex identity as a “disorder” and lack legitimate medical reason for surgery besides coordinating biology to gender appearance.
 Charles Osterberg, chief of urology at Dell Seton Medical Center, said the medical community fails to care for intersex individuals.

 “Surgery has lifelong ramifications for patients which may contradict the patient’s gender identity later in life,” Osterberg said.